 I am a local veterinarian.
 How do I get involved?

 Veterinarians can be involved in the program in two ways.
-Each Pet Peace of Mind program must have a designated Consulting Veterinarian.
-He or she serves in an advisory capacity to the hospice’s Pet Peace of Mind Coordinator to define routine veterinary care and the costs of that care in their location.
+Each Pet Peace of Mind program must have a Consulting Veterinarian.
+He or she serves in an advisory capacity to the hospice’s Pet Peace of Mind Coordinator to help define routine veterinary care and provide advice on the costs of that care in their location.
 Other chores include setting up vaccination protocols, advising on zoonotic disease prevention, and providing advice on catastrophic spending limits for hospices who help cover significant pet care expenses for their patients.
 Veterinarians can also participate as a pet care partner in a local Pet Peace of Mind program by providing routine veterinary care services to hospice patients’ pets.
 For communities where no program exists, we encourage veterinarians to help bring the program to a local partner.
 Email the national Pet Peace of Mind office for more information o any of these topics.

 I am a local groomer, pet sitter, or pet boarder.
 How do I get involved?